Skip to product information

 "One of the most auspicious facts in our history is the arrival of the Mission, which brings us the precious teachings of French military art"

-• Unpublished correspondence from French General Maurice Gamelin, consisting of three letters from 1919, 1921 and 1929.
+• Unpublished correspondence of French General Maurice Gamelin, consisting of three letters from 1919, 1921 and 1929.

 • In Portuguese.